 The private control of the flow of information facilitates the subversion of the public interest.
 People interested in overcoming these obstacles need to create innovative models of ownership and distribution for public-interest media.
 The internet and modern communications technologies allow anyone to perform journalism.
-The cellphone camera and live streaming technologies have allowed the black community to show the world how they are treated by American police.
-The brave Egyptians who toppled their Dictator in the Arab Spring were shared with the world in real-time by Tweet.
+The cellphone camera and live streaming technologies have allowed black Americans to show the world how they are treated by the police.
+The brave Egyptians who toppled their Dictator in the Arab Spring shared their stories with the world in real-time by Tweet.
 The people in the streets are making breaking news as volunteers.
 The professionals in respected publications are painting a corporate-friendly, war-approving, American-exceptional world for their audiences.
 The title of journalist is a misnomer, they are in public relations.

 Read Flanders’ essay to learn more about organizations producing journalism in the public interest through innovative profit-models and forms of ownership.